Do I need a piano at home?

 Do I need to buy anything to support my child's learning?

 You will need to buy some books with music for them to learn.
-This is kept to a minimum to avoid unnecessary expense.
 I will recommend books at an appropriate level.

 Can I learn as an adult even if I didn't do any music when I was younger?